-I’m used to more figurative tattoos.
-When they are abstract, some go for ‘tribal’ designs.
-In this article we will see a few abstract ones that surprised me, but also delighted me.
-Because why shouldn’t you go for a nice bit of Jackson Pollock?
-It’s original, and hopefully that’s what you’re looking for in a tattoo design.
-Here we have a take on it by Anton Senkov.
+We are used to figurative tattoos inspired by classical masterpieces.
+Have you ever thought about an abstract tattoo though?
+Here are some that surprised but also delighted me.
+Why shouldn’t you go for a nice Jackson Pollock?
+It’s original, and hopefully, that’s what you’re looking for in a tattoo design.
+Let’s take a look at tattoos inspired by modern art giants!

 Rothko’s biggest fear was that his art would be perceived as purely decorative.
 He did not want his works to be considered merely beautiful, he wanted them to be moving and awe-inspiring.
 In early 1958 Rothko was commissioned to paint a series of murals for the exclusive Four Seasons restaurant in the Seagram Building, designed by Mies van der Rohe and Philip Johnson.
 Rothko was eager to create a lasting environment for his paintings, but doubts about the appropriateness of the restaurant setting ultimately led to his withdrawal from the commission.